logo ASAP Utilities

 Only if you install Windows on your Mac.

-ASAP Utilities does not yet work with the Apple/Mac editions of Excel, due to many limitations in it compared to the Windows edition of Excel.
+ASAP Utilities does not yet work with the Apple/Mac editions of Excel, due to many limitations in the Mac edition of Excel compared to the Windows edition of Excel.

-There has not been much demand for it in the past 20 years.
+There has not been much demand for it in the past 20 years either.

 Our clients with a Mac, use Apple's Boot Camp or Parallels or VMware Fusion to use the Windows edition of Excel with ASAP Utilities.